juice-shop/pwning-juice-shop/part1/happy-path.md

 ![Delivery address selection](img/select-address.png)
 ![Delivery method selection](img/delivery-method.png)

-_Do not put any real credit card or delivery address options anywhere in the Juice Shop as it is not a "real" shop, after all._

 ![Payment card selection](img/payment.png)

+🚨 **Do not enter any real credit card or address data anywhere in the Juice Shop!
+Always remember that it is not a real shop and it is intentionally riddled with security and privacy flaws!**

 In the _Add a coupon_ section you can redeem a code for a discount.
 Unfold the _Other payment options_ section to see links with donation